FACTBOX-How did UK retailers fare over coronavirus-hit Christmas?

 ASSOCIATED BRITISH FOODS

-The owner of Primark said that tougher lockdown measures in Britain and Ireland would result in an estimated sales loss of 650 million pounds ($887.7 million) this financial year, up from its previous estimate of 430 million pounds. ($1 = 0.7322 pounds)
+The Primark owner said that tougher lockdown measures in Britain and Ireland would result in an estimated sales loss of 650 million pounds this financial year, up from its previous estimate of 430 million pounds.

 Our Standards: The Thomson Reuters Trust Principles.